 Sometimes your itinerary calls for your ship to act as a stationary hotel, either by resting in the embarkation port for the first night of the cruise or overnighting mid-cruise.
 This lets you venture out and make the most of a night in a great city by people-watching, dining locally and taking in a performance.
 This isn't the time to nickel-and-dime; yes, dinner and shows onboard are "free," but an overnight call is your only chance to experience authentic after-hours attractions in your destination with no curfew.

 Yet wandering around a foreign city in the dark can be intimidating, and many avid cruisers are unused to touring at night.
 The two biggest questions on their minds are:

 What should I do?
 Dinner and a show is an unbeatable combo, or enjoy a city's club scene and scenic nighttime views from rooftop bars.
-Depending on the port, some lines offer evening excursions, which take on a completely different flavor than daytime excursions.
-A Buenos Aires excursion might offer a tango show with or without dinner, or in Barcelona, a dine-in flamenco show.
-In Istanbul, passengers can choose to dine at the Kizkulesi (Maiden's Tower) Restaurant, which is located on the Bosporus Strait and dates back 2,500 years.
+Depending on the port, some lines offer evening excursions, which take on a completely different flavor than daytime excursions; think tango show in Buenos Aires or a dinner at Istanbul's Kiz Kulesi (Maiden's Tower) Restaurant, which is located on the Bosporus and dates back 2,500 years.

-All in all, a roundtrip car service, with the fee arranged before you fly off to your embarkation port -- or at the port itself -- gives you peace of mind.
+All in all, a round trip car service, with the fee arranged before you fly off to your embarkation port -- or at the port itself -- gives you peace of mind.
 This is especially true if the forecast calls for rain, when cabs suddenly get scarce.
 (Rarely are a city's premier attractions within walking distance of the ship, and ports aren't always located in the safest or most well-lit neighborhoods.)

 To give you some ideas for great ways to spend your late-night hours in port, here's a late-afternoon-to-evening guide to some of the most popular overnight ports on five continents.

 Cross over from Piazza San Marco (St. Mark's Square) to serene Dorsoduro to visit the renowned Peggy Guggenheim Collection (open until 6 p.m., closed on Tuesdays).
-Once back in San Marcos, Cafe Florian is a must.
+Once back in San Marco's, Cafe Florian is a must.
 A Venetian institution, it dates from 1720 and holds the title as Venice's oldest coffeehouse.
 Be warned that it will set you back between 6 and 18 euros for an espresso or specialty coffee, but it's worth it to soak up the elegant and historic atmosphere.

-If you only have one night and want to dine canalside but avoid tourist traps, da Rafaelle is a great choice.
+If you only have one night and want to dine canalside but avoid tourist traps, family-owned da Rafaelle is a great choice.
 Located just a few short blocks from Piazza San Marco, the restaurant is also a stone's throw from the S.M.
 Giglio vaparetto station.
 Make sure you reserve early to score a waterside table on the balcony, and feast on pasta, crostini, scampi and polenta.

 Soft, white sand, aquamarine water, beautiful bodies: Miami boasts some of the best beaches in America.
 Serene Key Biscayne appeals to families, solitude-seekers and those who don't mind driving a bit.
-South Beach entices with its Art Deco architecture, windy coastal park and beach concessions (rent chairs and umbrellas) that stay open until 6.
+South Beach entices with its Art Deco architecture, windy coastal park and beach concessions (rent chairs and umbrellas) that stay open until 6 p.m.

 The Recoleta is one of the city's best barrios (neighborhoods) for exploring.
 The shopping is exceptional (Fendi, Hermes, Louis Vuitton, Cartier), the architecture ornately Parisian.